oslabs-beta/atomic/README.md

     );
     ```

+5. #### Utilize `useAtomicDevtool` hook instead of useAtom hook to read an atom's value and provide a label within the functional component.

+    ```ts
+    function useAtomicDevtool(atom, name: string)
+    ```

+    `useAtomicDevtool` is an Atomic hook that manages Atomic devtool integration for a particular atom.
+The hook accepts two invocation parameters, `atom` and `name`. `atom` is the atom that will be attached to the devtools instance. `name` is a parameter that labels the atom for the devtools instance.

+    ### Example

+    ```js
+    import { useAtomicDevtool } from 'atomic-devtools'

+    // Declare useAtomicDevtool hook inside functional component. const [value, updateValue] = useAtomicDevtool(anAtom, name)

-5. #### Open your application on the Chrome Browser and start debugging with Atomic devtool!
+6. #### Open your application on the Chrome Browser and start debugging with Atomic devtool!
     **Important**- Only supported with React applications using Jotai as state management.

 <!-- FEATURES -->